amar528/amar528.github.io/leetcode-75/README.md

 set result[i] to True if so
 35ms beats 85%/91%

+### 1657 - Determine if 2 Strings are Close
+for operation 1, we can say that they must have the same set of characters. so test this by checking that set(word1) == set(word2)

+for operation 2, we can say that the frequencies of each character should relate, so we can use a Counter to map the character frequency, and then convert to a sorted list. if both lists match, then it is possible to swap the characters so the strings match.
+122ms beats 89%/96%

 ## Backtracking

 ### 17 - Letter Combinations of a Phone Number